Technology Adoption and Collateralized Loans in Kenya

 Take-up rates: Take up of the 100 percent secured joint-liability loan was low, with only 2.4 percent accepting the offer.
 Asset collateralization significantly increased take up: nearly 28 percent of those who received the 25 percent deposit loan offer accepted, 23.5 percent of those who received the 25 percent guarantor offer accepted, and 44 percent of those who received the 4 percent deposit offer accepted.

-Loan repayment rates and timing: About 63 percent of the farmers who took out a loan were late on their payments at least once during the course of the loan, but repayment performance did not vary significantly between treatment groups.
+Loan repayment rates and timing: About 63 percent of the farmers who took out a loan were late on their payments at least once during the course of the loan, but repayment performance did not vary significantly between intervention groups.
 The only major difference was the time taken to repay the loan: the average time taken to repay the 100 percent joint-liability loan was only nine months, while the other loans took between 17 and 22 months to pay off.
 No farmers defaulted on their loans and no tanks were repossessed.
 These preliminary results suggest that access to credit can be improved at little cost to lenders.

 Impact on economic and welfare outcomes: Preliminary results show that access to asset-collateralized loans (through the 4 percent deposit offer) improved milk production specifically for those without access to piped water before the start of the study.
-In addition, it reduced the time girls in treatment households spent fetching water by 35 percent, and increased the probability that girls were enrolled in school by 4 percentage points.
+In addition, it reduced the time girls in intervention households spent fetching water by 35 percent, and increased the probability that girls were enrolled in school by 4 percentage points.
 This latter effect is striking because enrollment rates in the sample area were already high—girls' enrollment at baseline was 94.6 percent.
 This was not the result of households being able to borrow to pay school fees (a common use of microfinance loans), but rather the ability to invest in an asset that reduced the demands on girls' time.